The Quantum Phase of Inflation: Conclusion

 \section{Conclusion}

 In this article we have investigated the evolution of the inflaton due to quantum fluctuations and studied its possible consequences.
-If the field travels far on its potential due to quantum fluctuatuions or acquires a large kinetic energy then standard inflation where the field rolls due to the slope of its potential will not subsequently occur.
+If the field travels far on its potential due to quantum fluctuations or acquires a large kinetic energy then standard inflation where the field rolls due to the slope of its potential will not subsequently occur.
 This will dramatically alter the inflationary scenario and significantly affect the density spectrum.
 For a given potential a priori one can not predict the impact of quantum fluctuations on the evolution of the inflaton.
 For example, for GUT-scale inflation the quantum phase lasts for $10^8$ e-foldings for a Coleman-Weinberg potential (approximated by a quartic potential).
 In contrast, for quadratic new inflation the quantum phase lasts for 2000 e-foldings.
-For chaotic inflation and for natural inflation, the quantum phase is negligible and classical rolling is important from the beginning of inflation.
+For chaotic inflation, inflection point inflation and for natural inflation, the quantum phase is negligible and classical rolling is important from the beginning of inflation.
 One might have expected quantum fluctuations to be relevant for all small field inflation models but it is not so for small field natural inflation.

-For new inflation models, if one assumes that our current horizon scale left the horizon during classical slow roll, then the earlier quantum phase leaves the inflaton far from the minimum of its potential and with sub-dominant kinetic energy.
+For new inflation models, if one assumes that our current horizon scale left the horizon during classical slow roll, then the earlier quantum phase ends with the inflaton far from the minimum of its potential and with sub-dominant kinetic energy.
 This allows for the standard classical rolling inflationary phase to follow.
-If our current horizon scale leaves the horizon during the quantum phase then for quartic new inflation this requires that the coupling $\lambda$ is greater than $10^{-2}$.
-This is an order of magnitude higher than the upper bound of $10^{-3}$ on $\lambda$ from the observed density perturbations.
-It is noteworthy that these limits on the coupling are very far from the value of $10^{-14}$ required for standard classical inflation.
-We also consider a scenario where the quantum phase lasts for the entire inflationary epoch but the tensor-scalar ratio is too large.
-For quadratic new inflation too neither of these scenarios is feasible because of a large tensor-scalar ratio.
-The quantum phase may be relevant in double inflation models with two stages of inflation, if either stage has a new inflation type potential \cite{randalletal}.
+If cosmologically relevant scales leave the horizon during the quantum phase, which is subsequently followed by a classical phase, then for quartic new inflation this requires that the coupling $\lambda$ is greater than $10^{-2}$.
+We have derived the expression for the curvature perturbation which is valid for the quantum phase.
+We get a large value for the curvature perturbation for modes that leave during the quantum phase.
+This then rules out this scenario.
+We also consider a scenario where the quantum phase lasts for the entire inflationary epoch which is also ruled out because of the large curvature perturbations.
+Our conclusions are similar for quadratic new inflation.